Can You Take Too Much Collagen?

 Currently, there are no set guidelines established for the recommended amount of collagen one should take per day.
-With that said, collagen is considered a safe supplement and there aren’t any concerns about overdosing.
+With that said, collagen supplements are safe and well-tolerated by most people.

-However, there may be unpleasant side effects to consuming too much collagen, which include an upset stomach and feeling overly full.
+However, there may be unpleasant side effects if you take too much collagen, which includes an upset stomach and feeling overly full.

 Do You Need Collagen?